Helping engineers eliminate repetitive work

 They later moved on to its Incubation Program: “YES!Delft is great in that you see a lot of fellow entrepreneurs […] that you can always seek out for questions.
 It’s quite likely that they have faced similar problems as you in the past.”

 With a wide and resourceful network around them, the startup has been able to reach a number of important milestones, among which securing two investment rounds and achieving proof of concept.
+In January 2020 the startup eventually transferred its technology to Macsa ID, a Spanish manufacturer of Coding & Marking equipment.
+The solutions of Macsa are used for printing on packaging materials.

 End of 2013 – Company founded